rbd3/Voting-system/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- My family who supported me
+- My family who supported me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>